 But what exactly does negative SEO entail?
 Let’s delve deeper into the different types of negative SEO techniques and how they can impact a website’s reputation and search engine rankings.

 Defining Negative SEO

-Negative SEO is an unethical practice that involves sabotaging a competitor’s website in order to undermine its online visibility and rankings.
-It is a manipulative strategy that seeks to exploit vulnerabilities in search engine algorithms and guidelines.
+Negative SEO is an controversial practice that involves an attempt to influence a website’s visibility and rankings.
+It is considered by some to be a manipulative strategy that seeks to exploit vulnerabilities in search engine algorithms and guidelines.

 One of the most common tactics used in negative SEO is the creation of link farms.
 These are networks of low-quality websites that are specifically designed to generate a large number of backlinks to a targeted site.
 By bombarding a competitor’s website with spammy links, negative SEO practitioners aim to trigger a penalty from search engines, which can result in a significant drop in rankings.

 Another technique employed in negative SEO is content scraping.
 This involves copying a competitor’s content and publishing it on other websites without permission.
 By duplicating content and distributing it across the web, negative SEO practitioners aim to dilute the originality and authority of a competitor’s website, potentially leading to a decrease in search engine rankings.

 In more extreme cases, negative SEO attacks can involve hacking into a competitor’s website.
 This allows the attacker to manipulate the website’s content, inject malicious code, or even take control of the entire site.
 Such attacks can have devastating consequences, not only impacting the targeted website’s search engine rankings but also compromising its security and reputation.

 Negative SEO techniques can be broadly split into two categories: off-page and on-page.
 Each category targets different aspects of a website’s online presence and can have varying degrees of impact on its search engine rankings.